Termantita/RedoCheckpoint/about.md

 When any checkpoint got deleted and there isn't any new one placed, you can use redo key (by default `Shift+Z`) to redo a checkpoint you previously deleted.

+**DISCLAIMER**: After redoing a checkpoint which will appear on the screen, this checkpoint will most likely not appear on Android until it goes out of the screen.

 ## Credits

 - [Dasshu](user:1975253) - Logo art